Tamba, Hyōgo: Climate

 Tamba has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool to cold winters.
 Precipitation is significantly higher in summer than in winter, though on the whole lower than most parts of Honshū, and there is no significant snowfall.
-The average annual temperature in Tanba is 14.6 C. The average annual rainfall is 1616.7 mm with July as the wettest month.
-The temperatures are highest on average in August, at around 26.9 C, and lowest in January, at around 3.2 C. The highest temperature ever recorded in Tanba was 41.2 C on 8 August 1994; the coldest temperature ever recorded was -6.4 C on 1 March 1986.
+The average annual temperature in Tamba is 14.6 C. The average annual rainfall is 1616.7 mm with July as the wettest month.
+The temperatures are highest on average in August, at around 26.9 C, and lowest in January, at around 3.2 C. The highest temperature ever recorded in Tanba was 41.2 C on 30 July 2025, which is also Japan's all time July record high temperature; the coldest temperature ever recorded was -6.4 C on 1 March 1986.

 Demographics

 Per Japanese census data, the population of Tamba in 2020 is 61,741 people.
 Tamba has been conducting censuses since 1920.

 History

 The area of Tamba was part of ancient Tanba Province, and corresponds almost exactly with ancient Hikami District.
 Numerous burial mounds from the Kofun period are located in the area.
 During the Sengoku period, the area was dominated by Akai Naomasa, nicknamed the "Red Demon of Tanba" from his stronghold at Kuroi Castle.
 The area was conquered by Akechi Mitsuhide under Oda Nobunaga, but Kuroi Castle did not fall until three years after Akai's death.
 Under the Tokugawa shogunate, Kaibara Domain was established for a cadet branch of the Oda clan.
-Following the Meiji restoration, the area became part of "Toyooka Prefecture" in 1871 before merging with Hyōgo Prefecture in 1876, and being organized into various villages and towns with the establishment of the modern municipalities system on April1, 1889.
+Following the Meiji restoration, the area became part of "Toyooka Prefecture" in 1871 before merging with Hyōgo Prefecture in 1876, and being organized into various villages and towns with the establishment of the modern municipalities system on April 1, 1889.
 The modern city of Tamba was established on November 1, 2004, from the merger of all six towns of the former Hikami District: Aogaki, Ichijima, Kaibara, Kasuga, Sannan, and Hikami.
 Tamba is a very small city with Hikami as the biggest of the six original towns.